The large mammals also include the Cheetah, the “cousin” of the Leopard.

-Another big mammal is the Hippopotamus.
-It is the second terrestrial animal in size.
-It can reach the weight of 2 tons.
+Another large mammal is the Hippopotamus.
+It is the second land animal in size.
+It can reach a weight of 2 tons.

-The animal that most and more excites the fantasy of the boys is the Giraffe.
-Three are the main species: the Masai giraffe (lives in southern Kenya and Tanzania), the cross-linked giraffe (lives in northern Kenya) and the Rotschild giraffe (lives in western Kenya and northern Uganda).
-The giraffe has the longest (black) language of all mammals that can reach up to 45 centimeters.
+The animal that more and better excites the imagination of children is the Giraffe.
+There are three main species: the Maasai giraffe (live in southern Kenya and Tanzania), the reticulated giraffe (he lives in northern Kenya) and the Rothschild giraffe (he lives in western Kenya and northern Uganda).
+The giraffe has the language (black) longest of all mammals which can reach up to 45 centimeters.

-The Zebra is seen throughout Eastern Africa.
-It is always very active; In the daytime it moves, at night it rest.
-The zebra is able to digest even the heaviest foods.
-In fact, she also survives where the other animals find nothing to eat.
+The Zebra it is seen throughout East Africa.
+It is always very active; day moves, rests at night.
+The zebra is also able to digest the heavier foods.
+In fact, so even he survives where other animals can not find anything to eat.

-The savannah full of shrubs found in this part of Africa welcomes the most extraordinary varieties of Antelopes in the world.
+The savannah full of shrubs found in this part of Africa welcomes the extraordinary variety of Antelopes of the world.
 There are about 30 different species ranging from Eland (the largest) to Dik-dik.

-Small cats are all the more or less the evolution of the mythical fawn cat in Egypt and are the African golden cat, the cat of the sands, the Caracal, il Serval or the African gattopardo.
-Weigh from 2 to 3 pounds, with a little developed smell, boast exceptional hearing and excellent views.
-Carnivores, they are full of small prey.
+The small cats are all pretty much the evolution of the legendary Cat fawn of Egypt and the African golden cat, the Cat of the sands, the Caracal, the Serval or African Leopard.
+They weigh 2 to 3 pounds, with a poorly developed sense of smell, hearing boast exceptional and excellent views.
+Carnivores, feed on small prey.

 The Canidae family includes small carnivores related to the dog.

 They are essentially two kinds of Jackals: the Side-striped jackal and the Black backed jackal.
 Another widespread canid is the Bat-eared Fox.